Nathaniel (Charles) Rothschild (1877-1923)

-See also the Ashton Wold Collection for papers, photographs and other material relating to Charles Rothschild.
+See also Named Collections: The Ashton Wold Collection for papers, photographs and other sundry personal papers relating to Charles Rothschild.
 For papers concerning the Society for the Promotion of Nature Reserves, The ‘Rothschild Reserves’ Archive, 1912-1915, see Papers of institutions: Society for the Promotion of Nature Reserves »

 000/1911/12, 3 items